 Mobile payment usage will continue to rise

 Mobile payments are by no means a new entrant to the world of payments, but the introduction of Apple Pay globally and the U.S. EMV shift helped increase its popularity.
 The EMV migration in the U.S. is not a legal requirement, and as such adoption has been low.
-EMV adoption will be aided by more merchant education but also by a push for tap and pay and mobile payments.
+EMV adoption will be aided by merchant education and a push for tap and pay and mobile payments.

 Business owners are required to upgrade to EMV-enabled terminals in order to accept Chip and PIN transactions.
-These same terminals are equipped to process tap and pay and mobile payments – both of which are significantly faster than Chip and PIN transactions but equally as secure.
+These same terminals are equipped to process tap and pay and mobile payments.
+Both of these are significantly faster than Chip and PIN transactions but equally as secure.
 Mobile payments are steadily on their way to ubiquity; a report predicts that while tap and pay is fast becoming widespread, “mobile payments will not likely to become a major factor until 2020.”

 There will be more fintech collaborations

-As I mentioned at the beginning of this article, the fintech industry will only continue to grow, and this will be aided by an influx of collaborations between financial institutions and fintech companies to come.
-There are already many partnerships, and 2017 will see even more collaborations between fintech companies and banks to bring about further innovation and new technologies in the landscape of payments.
+As I mentioned at the beginning of this article, the fintech industry will only continue to grow.
+This will be aided by an influx of collaborations between financial institutions and fintech companies to come.
+There are many partnerships, and 2017 will see more collaborations between fintech companies and banks to bring about further innovation.

 As well as more emphasis on security

 For as long as credit cards were in existence, concerns of security were as well.
 As new and advanced technologies emerge, the question of security will have a parallel ascent.
-As much as consumers want convenience and speed in their transactions, they also want to know that their payment information is secure and protected.
+Consumers want convenience and speed in their transactions, but they also want their payment information to be secure and protected.
 According to a survey, “90% of consumers agree stores and retailers should be held to the same standards as banks and financial intuitions to keep customer data secure.”
 It’s a point of concern for many consumers, so in addition to adopting the new payment technologies, businesses will need to ensure and assure their consumers that sensitive information is safe.